 Before setting foot on dry land, Paul McCarthy’s “Balloon Dog” could be spied from the ferry windows.
-Rising up to 80-feet in the sky, the inflatable, clown red sculpture was unavoidable, set in front of the fair’s north entrance.
+Rising up to 80 feet in the sky, the inflatable, clown-red sculpture was unavoidable, set in front of the fair’s north entrance.
 It looks nearly identical to a Jeff Koons balloon dog, a humorous monument to the thin line between distinction and originality.
 Or perhaps it’s a Trojan horse, a celebration in disguise.

 At this year’s Armory, Gagosian brought an uninspired booth, wallpapered with purple Andy Warhol cows.
 It was stultifying, a display of royal colored-excess.
 In contrast, Gagosian’s booth at Frieze booth seemed thoughtful, almost curated.
 Dan Colen’s gigantic glass bass drum took pride of place, centrally located in the booth.
-It was surrounded by similarly colored assemblage works, like a Richard Prince “hood” and a Robert Rauschenberg combine.
+It was surrounded by similarly colored assemblage works, including a Richard Prince “hood” and a Robert Rauschenberg combine.
 Like Warhol, these artists are all reliable sellers, but this time around, there was no cloying, supermarket feel to the booth.
 When asked when Dan Colen would be getting a solo exhibition at the gallery, a Gagosian representative told me “sometime soon, but no date set.”

 By the end of Thursday’s VIP opening, the complimentary champagne handed out to dealers had been nearly depleted.
 But that’s not necessarily a sign of success.
 As one friend so aptly pointed out at the fair: “You can always tell how well a dealer has done by watching them.
 You can tell the difference between ‘celebrator champagne’ and ‘sorrow champagne.’”